-- i.
-Graduates will have the basic skills of word processing, use of spreadsheets, presentation software, and applications of AI - ii.
+- Graduates will have the basic skills of word processing, use of spreadsheets, and presentation software - ii.
 Graduates will be able to find, cite and use information - iii.
 There will be evidence that students will consider and approach a wide range of problems and problem types critically, confidently and independently - iv.
 Students will communicate through both oral and written approaches and to a range of audiences